thrawn01/args/README.md

 * Support different types of optional prefixes (--, -, ++, +, etc..)
 * Support for Config only options
 * Support for Groups
+* Support for Etcd v3
-* Support for Etcd
+* Support for Watching Etcd v3 for changes and hot reload
 * Support Positional Arguments
+* Support for adhoc configuration groups using AddConfigGroups()
 * Generate Help Message
+* Support SubCommands
+* Support Nested SubCommands
+* Automatically adds a --help message if none defined
+* Support for escaping positionals (IE: --help and \\-\\-help are different)
+* Automatically generates help for SubCommands

 ## TODO
 * Custom Help and Usage
-* Support SubParsing
 * Support counting arguments in this format -vvvv
 * Support list of ints,floats,etc.. '--list my,list,of,things'
 * Support map type '--map={1:"thing", 2:"thing"}'